dentarg/auth0-blog/_posts/2017-03-07-managing-state-in-angular-with-ngrx-store.markdown

 Our simple Angular + ngrx/store + Auth0 application is now complete.
 Try it out!

-### You Might Not _Need_ Ngrx/store
+### Aside: You Might Not _Need_ ngrx/store

-Make sure you've read [You Might Not Need Redux](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367#.2hrw17sa5) before you implement ngrx/store in a production Angular application.
+State management libraries are _great_, but please make sure you've read [You Might Not Need Redux](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367#.2hrw17sa5) before you implement ngrx/store in a production Angular application.

 Our tutorial's sample app is reasonably simple because we're using ngrx/store for teaching and learning.
 When building production apps for yourself or clients, consider the necessity and ramifications of using a tool like Redux or ngrx/store before implementing.
-Smaller, simpler apps work just fine with _local_ state.
+Angular (with its inclusion of [RxJS](https://github.com/Reactive-Extensions/RxJS)) now does a great job of [managing global data with services](https://scotch.io/tutorials/get-angular-1-features-in-angular-2#global-communication-with-services).
+Therefore, smaller, simpler apps work just fine with _local_ state.
 In these cases, it's possible to introduce confusion and indirection if ngrx/store is used unnecessarily.

 That said, ngrx/store and its kin are incredibly helpful and valuable tools when managing state in large or particularly complex applications.
-Hopefully you're now able to reason about the paradigm used by Redux and ngrx/store and can make informed decisions regarding how and when to use state management libraries.
+Hopefully you're now able to reason about the paradigm used by Redux and ngrx/store.
+This should help you  make informed decisions regarding how and when to use state management libraries.

 ### Additional State Management Resources